██████╗ ██████╗ ███╗ ██╗███████╗██╗ ██████╗

 Automatic Configuration

 Generates config files for ESLint, Prettier, Biome and more with a single command.
-No manual setup required.

 Multiple Linters